open/close all folders

 - Iji's sprites are 3d models from Blender, rendered with flat-shading.

 - Deliberately averted in Yoshi's Island.
 According to Super Mario Bros. creator Shigeru Miyamoto, the reason why the game is drawn with a sketchy, storybook-like artstyle is that around the time the game was released, the Super Nintendo Entertainment System was almost near the end of its life, and it was now mandatory for its last few games to use Digitized Sprites in order to compete with true 3D games.
 Miyamoto, however, despised the look of these prerendered sprites, and as a result the game's graphics style is how it is, looking like illustrations straight out of a storybook.

 - Toy Story had sprites based on the CG models used in the film.

-- The Lion King used cels drawn by Disney's film animation team drawn specifically for the game.
+- Many of Disney's video games video games throughout the 90's such as Aladdin and The Lion King used cels drawn by Disney's film animation team drawn specifically for the game.